Ay Yola: Members

-Support of Russian invasion of Ukraine

-Kazakh journalist Azamat Omarov and Ukrainian media reported that the leader of Ay Yola, Rinat Ramazanov, has openly supported the Russian invasion of Ukraine on his VK page.
-His social media account included a repost raising funds for the Russian army and a post of Ramazanov sending his brother off to the "special military operation".
-Ramazanov is noted as previously being an active member of pro-government organizations, including as Chairman of the All-Russian Kurultai of the Bashkir Youth.

 History

 The Ay Yola group was founded from representatives of two other musical groups.
 Ruslan and Adel Shayhitdinovs began their creative work in the Musume project in 2010, and Rinat Ramazanov is the lead singer and leader of the "Argymak" ethno group.
 Ruslan Shayhitdinov and Rinat Ramazanov met in 2024 while writing the song "My Ufa", dedicated to the 450th anniversary of the founding of Ufa.
 Acquaintance and joint work inspired the musicians to create a new project, in which modern sound is combined with ethnic motives and the epic of Ural-batyr.
 Thus, within 10 months, a music album of the same name with the Bashkir epic was created.
 The second track Homay was especially viral in Kazakhstan, Uzbekistan, Azerbaijan, Turkmenistan and Russia.

 On 3 August 2025, it was announced that the band had become one of the official ambassadors of Intervision 2025.

 Style

 The band's musical style is characterized by a monotonous rhythm reminiscent of the clatter of hooves and the use of repetitive musical phrases.
 A special atmosphere is created by a deep, monotonous bass.
 The song Homay additionally includes throat singing.

 While the single Homay was met with a lot of praise, some Bashkir listeners criticized its pronunciation of the Bashkir-language words, and encouraged the lead singer to "take a few lessons to improve her pronunciation".
 Shaykhitdinova replied that she is not bothered by the comments, stating: "I'm half Bashkir and half Russian.
 There are no native speakers in our family.
 But that doesn't stop me from being interested in the culture and singing in the native language".